tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week2.md

 <!--
 Still haven't done:
+* Human Learning: agile development practices
+  * Iterate (this gets back to feedback cycles).
+  * Build fully-functional apps during each iteration.
+  * Example: Build an ecommerce site for T-shirts.
+You know you want it to:
+    * Accept credit card payments from customers
+    * Allow orders to be made for specific size and color of shirts
+    * Allow color/size combos to be marked as out-of-stock
+    * Send sale e-mails
+  * Pair programming (this gets back to feedback cycles)

 * git branching
 * .gitignore
+* git pull
 * Trying to change an array in an outer scope inside a called function.
 * Modules
 * Floating point arithmetic